A Holistic Approach to Sleep Apnea: How Functional Medicine and Acupuncture Can Help You Breathe Easier

 Inflammation Reduction and Sleep Quality

-Chronic inflammation contributes to airway tissue swelling and neuromuscular instability.
-Research suggests acupuncture can influence inflammatory mediators and reduce systemic inflammatory signaling, which may indirectly support airway patency and sleep quality (46).
+Chronic inflammation contributes to airway tissue swelling and neuromuscular instability, increasing vulnerability to obstruction.
+Evidence indicates acupuncture can influence inflammatory mediators and reduce systemic inflammatory signaling, which may indirectly support airway patency and sleep quality (36).

 Upper Airway Muscle Tone and Respiratory Support